Twispay/WooCommerce/README.md

 == Changelog ==

+= 1.1.3 =
+* Fix subscription processor.
+* Add amount and reason to refund

 = 1.1.2 =
 * Fix IPN status and change IPN url to a more intuitive one.
 * Remove timestamps from user and order ids.